dicksonudehz/LMN-System/README.md

 # LMN-System
-This system will help student to take on an online course
+This system will help student to study online.
+You can take any professional course of your choice depending on your interest